 From old vinyl to costume jewelry, hidden valuables could be scattered throughout your home just waiting to be discovered.
 If you want to make sure you’re not mistakenly dropping serious dough at the curb, take a thorough home inventory.

 And when it comes to protecting your valuables (dazzling or dust-covered), Esurance has your back.
 No matter what type of dwelling you call home, we’ll help you keep your stuff safe from theft, fire, and other risks.
-Start a free homeowners, condo, or renters insurance quote today.
+Start a free condo or homeowners insurance quote today.